winnieau/thermostat2/README.md

  User stories
 ```
-As a thermostat user i would like to see the current temperature setting.
+As a thermostat user I would like to see the current temperature setting.

-As a user i would like to see an increase button.
+As a user I would like to see an increase button.

-As a user i would like to see a decrease button.
+As a user I would like to see a decrease button.

-As a user i would like to see a reset button.
+As a user I would like to see a reset button.

-As a user i would like to see a power saving mode button.
+As a user I would like to see a power saving mode button.

-As a user i would like to see a power saving mode indicator.
+As a user I would like to see a power saving mode indicator.

-As a user i would like to increase the temperature.
+As a user I would like to increase the temperature.

-As a user i would like to decrease the temperature.
+As a user I would like to decrease the temperature.

-As a user i would like to reset the temperature setting.
+As a user I would like to reset the temperature setting.

-As a user i would like to be able to set on/off the power saving mode.
+As a user I would like to be able to set on/off the power saving mode.

-As a user i would like to see colored ui background based on energy usage.
+As a user I would like to see colored UI background based on energy usage.
 ```